mdn/translated-content/files/zh-tw/web/javascript/reference/global_objects/function/bind/index.md

 new Point(17, 42) instanceof YAxisPoint; // true
 ```

-Note that you need do nothing special to create a bound function for use with {{jsxref("Operators/new", "new")}}.
-The corollary is that you need do nothing special to create a bound function to be called plainly, even if you would rather require the bound function to only be called using {{jsxref("Operators/new", "new")}}.
+Note that you need do nothing special to create a bound function for use with {{jsxref("new")}}.
+The corollary is that you need do nothing special to create a bound function to be called plainly, even if you would rather require the bound function to only be called using {{jsxref("new")}}.

 ```js
 // Example can be run directly in your JavaScript console